 Beaujolais in the FLX

 Next: We’re moving onto Beaujolais.
 If you’re keeping up with geography, Beaujolais is just south of Burgundy in France, and ironically, we’re also going south, but across Cayuga Lake.
 Traveling around Cayuga Lake from Heart & Hands and down to Ovid, NY we find our next stop: Sheldrake Point Winery.

-The 2017 Gamay Noir from Sheldrake Point is an absolute delicious Gamay.
+Sheldrake Point’s Gamay Noir is absolutely delicious.
 It’s savory and robust, yet subtle and poised, too.
 It’s dusty, chalky, but still full of clean fruit and is an excellent food pairing wine.
-For me, this Gamay is a staple in my home, and, it’s very affordable, coming in under $20 USD.
+This Gamay is a staple for us, and, it’s very affordable, coming in under $20 USD.
 In North America, there are a few Gamay producers in Canada, some in Michigan, Oregon, and Washington, and then here in the Finger Lakes too.
 Don’t miss out on this New World take on an Old World classic.